 Although uncertainty remains as to the nature and effect of future efforts to curb greenhouse gas ("GHG") emissions and thereby the mitigation of long-term GHG effects on climate, a broad spectrum of scientific evidence could suggest that man-made production of GHG has had an adverse effect on the global climate.
 Many sectors, to which we provide insurance coverage, might be affected by climate change.
 Some examples are coastal management, infrastructure, buildings, water, food and energy supply, land-planning, health and rescue preparedness.
-Assessing the risk of loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated with the adverse effects of climate change, including impacts related to extreme weather events and slow onset events, remains a challenge and might adversely impact our business, results of operations and/or financial condition.
+Assessing the risk of loss and damage associated with the adverse effects of climate change and the range of approaches to address loss and damage associated with the adverse effects of climate change, including impacts related to extreme weather events and slow onset events, which might adversely impact our business, results of operations and/or financial condition remains challenging.
+We continue to actively monitor and evaluate scientific and political developments through our emerging risk process and exposure management activities.
 We also recognize the increasing focus of investors and other stakeholders into the efforts made by the insurance industry to contribute to global resilience against the impact of storm and flood damage impacting population centers.
-We continue to contribute to industry-wide initiatives in this regard.
+We continue to contribute to industry-wide initiatives, such as 'ClimateWise,' in this regard.

-Because our business is dependent upon insurance and r einsurance agents and brokers, we are exposed to certain risks arising out of distribution channels that could cause our results to be adversely affected.
+Because our business is dependent upon insurance and reinsurance agents and brokers, we are exposed to certain risks arising out of distribution channels that could cause our results to be adversely affected.

 We market and distribute some of our insurance products and services through a select group of wholesale agents who have limited quoting and binding authority and who, in turn, sell our insurance products to insureds through retail insurance brokers.
 These agencies can bind certain risks that meet our pre-established guidelines.
 If these agents failed to comply with our underwriting guidelines and the terms of their appointment, we could be bound on a particular risk or number of risks that were not anticipated when we developed the insurance products.
 Such actions could adversely affect our results of operations.
-Additionally, in any given period, we may derive a significant portion of our business from a limited number of agents and brokers and the loss of any of these relationships could have a significant impact on our ability to market our products and services.
+Additionally, in any given period, we may derive a significant portion of our business from a limited number of agents and brokers and the loss of any of these relationships, or significant changes in distribution channels resulting in loss of access to market through those agents and brokers, could have a significant impact on our ability to market our products and services.